mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 serialNo | This represents the serial number of the device.
 This value should be the same as printed on the device (Refer [Physical ID](#physical-id)). deviceSubId | Allowed values are 0, 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index that always starts with 1 and increases sequentially for each sub-device present.
 In the case of Finger/Iris, it's 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).<br><br>Wherever possible SBI must detect if the placement of biometrics is not in sync with the deviceSubId.
 For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages. timeout | Max time after which the stream should close.
 This is an optional parameter and by default, the value will be 5 minutes.
 All timeouts are in milliseconds. dimensions | This is an optional parameter for handling specific requirements such as photo stream during exception.
-Please refer to the stream frame guidelines.<br><br>Format: mmmm.
-For example, value 6040 denotes 60mm(width) X 40mm(height) of the stream window.
+Please refer to the stream frame guidelines.<br><br>Format: mmmmmmmmmmmm.
+The value should be of 12 characters where width is the first 6 characters and height is the next 6 characters.
+Example: ICAO standard 3:2 ratio should be depicted as "000600000400" which means 600mm X 400mm.

 #### Device Stream Response
 Live video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).